wptrainingteam/repo-template/README.md

 * Resource 1
 * Resource 2

-> An optional section which can contain a list of resources that the instructor can use to get more information on the topic.
+> An optional section which can contain a list of resources that the presenter can use to get more information on the topic.
 >
 > _For example:_
 >